 Independence Day at Fort Vancouver has something for everyone.
-The big attraction, of course, is the fireworks, once promoted as the largest show West of the Mississippi.
-It is the biggest Fireworks show in the Portland Vancouver area.
+The big attraction, of course, is the fireworks, the biggest Fireworks show in the Portland Vancouver area.

-The July 4 fireworks show at Fort Vancouver is free in 2017, but Fort Vancouver is now the only legal fireworks display in town.
-A fireworks ban went into effect this year within Vancouver’s city limits.
+The July 4 fireworks show at Fort Vancouver is free, but Fort Vancouver is now the only legal fireworks display in town.
+A fireworks ban went into effect in 2017 within Vancouver’s city limits.

-This year’s turnout may hit 45,000.
+Revelers at the Fort Vancouver National Site will enjoy fireworks, outdoor concerts on a main stage, and many other treats, reports The Columbian.
+The Vancouver turnout can hit 45,000.
 Some streets will be temporarily closed, and others around the event site will be closed or under traffic control all day.

 Since the 1860s when the U.S. Army took over Fort Vancouver, it’s been a tradition at the historical site “to make as much noise as possible on the Fourth of July,” said Fort Vancouver park ranger Mike Twist.

 Since the show is synchronized to music, creating the fireworks show begins with a soundtrack.
 Once the soundtrack is received, the team uses pre-visualization software called Finale to choreograph the the sequence of fireworks.
 Once a show is choreographed, the pyrotechnicians use a system called Galaxis to wirelessly control the sequence of firing each shell according to the sequence generated from Finale.
 From a control hut on the barge, a wireless controller starts and monitors the show.